MouseLand/cellpose/docs/train.rst

 We trained the `cyto` model with a diameter of 30 pixels and the `nuclei` model with a diameter of 17 pixels.

 When you rescale everything to 30. pixel diameter, if you have images with varying diameters you may also want to learn a `SizeModel` that predicts the diameter from the styles that the network outputs.
-Add the flag `--train_size` and this will be learned.
+Add the flag ``--train_size`` and this model will be trained and saved as an ``*.npy`` file.

 The same channel settings apply for training models (see all Command line `options
 <http://www.cellpose.org/static/docs/command.html>`_).